CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/ssh_easy.md

 ## ssh-agent

-Every time I connect over SSH I must input the passcode for my SSH identity.
+Every time I connect over SSH I must input the passphrasese for my SSH identity.
 Even `git push` works over SSH, so every time I have to input the password.
 This is great for security, but it is an awful user experience.
 You can choose to be less secure with some ssh keys and be more productive with ssh-agent.
 Be aware of the risks.
 Your choice.

-Git comes with `ssh-agent` and I could use it to avoid retyping the passcode every time. ssh-agent asks for the passcode only once and then stores securely the unencrypted private key in memory.
+Git comes with `ssh-agent` and I could use it to avoid retyping the passphrase every time. ssh-agent asks for thpassphrasede only once and then stores securely the unencrypted private key in memory.

 In the ~/.bashrc file start the ssh-agent in the background: